IgnasiSanchez/ComparingReducibleReps/README.md

 # How to run
-After installing the prerequisites and cloning the project, you need to change the spec path for Edgar Costa's code in the file `GreniesAlgorithm.m`.
+After installing the prerequisites and cloning the project, you need to change the spec path for Edgar Costa's code in the file `TowerFieldAlgorithm.m`.

 ` AttachSpec("PathToSpec"); `

 You should also change the default `parisize` as it is recommeneded in Edgar Costa's repository.

-The examples in the paper correspond to the procedures `Example3Adic` for the 3-adic example (section 7) and `ExampleOfGrenie` for the validation of our code using Grenié's example (section 6).
-They are both in [GreniesAlgorithm.m](https://github.com/IgnasiSanchez/ComparingReducibleReps/blob/main/GreniesAlgorithm.m).
+The examples in the paper correspond to the files `Example3Adic.m` for the 3-adic example (section 7) and `ExampleOfGrenie.m` for the validation of our code using Grenié's example (section 6).
 So, for example, running the example of Grenié would look like this:

 ```
-load "GreniesAlgorithm.m";
+load "ExampleOfGrenie.m";
-middleExtensions := [];
-ExampleOfGrenie(~middleExtensions);
 ```

-This fills the list `middleExtensions` with the tower $K_0 \subseteq K_1\subseteq \dots K_S$ for this example.
+This fills the sequence `middleExtensions` with the tower $K_0 \subseteq K_1\subseteq \dots K_S$ for this example.

 To compute the minimal set of primes $T$ one can use `FrobeniusWithRelativeDecGrp.m` for the 3-adic example.
 Our code for the primes in Grenié's example is not uploaded yet, but it is the same as in the 3-adic example, using Magma's `FrobeniusElement` instead of computing the Decomposition Groups.